neuroccm/neuroccm.github.io/initiatives.md

 Serving as a member of the [Advisory Board](https://www.norseinstitute.org/medical-advisory-board/) at the NORSE Institute.
 We are a group of individuals spanning families, physicians (Pediatric & Adult Neurology, Neurocritical Care) dedicated to raising awareness for NORSE.
 We are building a foundation where other providers are able to diagnose, treat, and seek consultation from expert and expert-centers when managing NORSE patients.
 In addition, we have developed a registry for these pateints and soon their families.
 Our goal is to raise awareness of NORSE and associated conditions and to work toward a cure.

-"Vision of the NORSE Institute: TO FIND AN EFFECTIVE TREATMENT FOR NORSE
+Vision of the NORSE Institute:

-Effective treatment for this rare and poorly understood disorder is currently elusive.
+"Effective treatment for this rare and poorly understood disorder is currently elusive.
 Finding it requires new thinking from multiple medical disciplines and integration of these ideas and research.
 We hope to stimulate this thinking and explore both the conceptual boundaries of NORSE as well as the practical boundaries of NORSE treatment: long-term critical care, ICU and epilepsy coordination, palliative care, and immune treatments."

 # Previous initiatives and completed projects

 The following projects were aimed at quality improvement and education.

+**Door-to-Needle/Door-to-Intervention quality improvement project**
+   * Winner of our institution's QI project 2019 - we have put into practice a durable process for QI in hyperacute stroke with a multidisciplinary and collaborative team, with our colleagues in our departments as stakeholders.
+   * Stroke and quality of care/improvement in stroke pathways; specifically peri-thrombolysis and EVT, and critical care interaction
+   * Collaborative project with multiple members of the stroke program and the regional stroke program where we have improved the door to needle time at our local center, with change ideas that are focused on human factors, checklists, and direct to CT scanner, with measurable and durable improvements and/or intervention time.
+   * This work continues but the key ingredients are in place and showing durable benefit.

 **Medical Education – [torontocriticalcare.org](http://www.torontocriticalcare.org/) - Sr Resident and Fellow education in the intensive care unit at University of Toronto**